ValiDate: Struggling Singles in Your Area: Development

 The title was officially announced in early 2020.
 A Kickstarter campaign was launched in July 2020 and was successfully funded by August 2020, having raised over US$47,000 to date.
 Despite positive reception from the public, the developers have said the game faced unexpected issues and struggles during development, such as fund shortage and difficulty finding a publisher.
 The game received the support of Xbox.
 It was funded in part by their New ID @ Xbox Developer Acceleration Program, which seeks to empower underrepresented creators.

 The game previously featured character artwork drawn by different artists, in unique styles.
 During development, Veritable Joy Studios expressed a desire to emphasize that the cast of ValiDate are "average everyday people from the street" and not "drop dead gorgeous Instagram model characters."

 A demo was released in April 2022.
 It offered players the choice of three routes to play: Malik's mixtape revenge arc, Inaya and their edible misadventures, and Isabelle's unsure date at Pink Lobster.

 ValiDate was featured as one of the Best Games You Might Have Missed during Summer Game Fest by GameSpot in June 2022.

 An update was announced in November 2022, introducing a rhythm mini-game and an auto-save functionality.

 Volume 2 of ValiDate was announced on the official game Twitter account: The second chapter will feature Yolanda, Bigs, Rocky, and Arihi as playable characters.

 Release

 Following a demo release in April 2022, ValiDates first volume was announced in June, with a tentative release date for August 2022.
 It was ultimately released on September 29, 2022, for Microsoft Windows, macOS, Linux, and Xbox One.
 It was later released for Nintendo Switch on October 13, 2022.

 ValiDate was featured as one of the games included in Humble Bundle's Love is in the Air collection in February 2023.

 Reception

-ValiDate received generally favorable reviews upon release, being praised for its character design, inclusive storytelling and believable writing.
 Isaiah Colbert, writing for Kotaku, commended the game for its writing and it being "unafraid to have hard conversations about whether your choices are the best thing in the moment or the long term for its characters."

-The game has drawn visual comparisons to Arcade Spirits, another popular visual novel series that incorporates dating into the gaming sphere.